-Included: flights (Euro Traveller) with British Airways (Airbus 319/320); travel by private coach, boat and public ferry; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Included: flights (economy class) with British Airways (Airbus 319/320); travel by private coach, boat and public ferry; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Accommodation.
-Grand Hotel Villa Serbelloni, Bellagio (villaserbelloni.com): excellently situated on the edge of the lake, a historic five-star hotel with lavishly decorated public rooms and well-appointed bedrooms (they vary in size).
-Rooms with a lake view are available on request and for a supplement.
-Grand Hotel Majestic, Pallanza (grandhotelmajestic.it): recently renovated, privately owned four-star Belle Epoque hotel with lakeside gardens; bedrooms vary in size but all have lake views.
-Single rooms are doubles for sole use throughout.
+Hotel Belvedere, Bellagio (belvederebellagio.com): a historic family-run four-star hotel with a large garden and newly opened spa.
+Grand Hotel Majestic, Pallanza (grandhotelmajestic.it): recently renovated, four-star Belle Epoque hotel with lakeside gardens.
+Bedrooms in both hotels vary in size and outlook; lake views are not guaranteed.